-These quantities were measured during on-ground tests by acquiring several fine spectral scans using a monochromator as a source.
-The calibration setups used to define the spectral properties of VIR derives from a similar setup developed for VIRTIS/M aboard Rosetta and Venus Express missions (Ammannito et al. 2006; Filacchione 2006).
+These quantities were measured during the ground calibration by acquiring several fine spectral scans using a monochromator as a source.
+The calibration setups used to define the spectral properties of VIR using a heritage setup developed for the VIRTIS/M aboard Rosetta and the Venus Express missions (Ammannito et al. 2006; Filacchione et al. 2006).
 Two different configurations were used to characterize the spectral response, the first using a transmission method and the second using a diffusion method.
 In the first case (transmission) on the optical bench, the source, the monochromator, the test slit and the collimator were present; using this set-up the level of the signal was high enough to stimulate VIR, but the alignment between the output slit of the monochromator and the test slit of the optical bench was difficult to achieve.
-In the second case (diffusion) on the optical bench were the source, the monochromator, a silvered diffusive target and the collimator; in this case the alignment of the system wasn't critical, but the level of the signal was lower.
+In the second case (diffusion) the source, the monochromator, a silvered diffusive target and the collimator were on the bench.
+In this case the alignment of the system wasn't critical, but the level of the signal was lower.
 The monochromator scans different wavelengths, thus illuminating the diffusive screen.
 VIR acquires monochromatic images at each step.
 Therefore VIR is "simulated" at wavelength steps smaller than its spectral resolution.
 In this way it is possible to associate to each frame the wavelength of the input beam coming from the monochromator.
 Studying the profile over the lines of each illuminated band, it is possible to get the spectral response function of that particular band.